 Simple calibration is necessary

 The sensor ships with two small zip ties that can be used to secure the sensor to a line cord, extension cord or power strip, and a 3 pin male header.
 In some cases you may want to add a drop of hot glue to keep the sensor locked to the wire in a stable configuration.
+A separate dropdown menu item has extra zip ties available.

 |Current Sensor Specifications|